-Box 4.2 Secure property rights and environmental stewardship
+BOX 4.3 Secure property rights and environmental stewardship

-When rights to natural resources are uncertain, those in immediate control often feel they should "use or it lose it."
+When rights to natural resources are uncertain, those in immediate control often feel they should "use it or lose it."
 After all, if they are not sure the resource will be theirs tomorrow, why not take as much as possible today?

 Fisheries are often depleted because of this use-it-or-lose-it syndrome.
 Each fisherman catches as much as he can as fast as he can, knowing that others are doing the same.
-The result is that the stock of fish is soon exhausted.
-But Iceland devised a way to use property rights to overcome this problem.
+The result: the stock of fish is soon exhausted.
+Iceland devised a way to use property rights to overcome this problem.
 Each fisherman was awarded a quota of fish based on how much he had historically caught.
 The fisherman was free to catch up to that number of fish each period or to trade some or all of the quota to others.
 The quota prevented overfishing while giving each holder an interest in ensuring the future health of the fishery.
-Since the adoption of a quota for herring, stocks have increased as has the catch.
-Quota schemes have produced similar results in New Zealand and Nova Scotia and Peru is now experimenting with a quota system as well.
+Since the adoption of a quota for herring, stocks have increased, as has the catch.
+Quota schemes have produced similar results in New Zealand and Nova Scotia, and Peru is experimenting with a quota system as well.

 Another example of the relationship between secure rights and environmental stewardship involves land.
-Ethiopian farmers are less likely to plant trees and build terraces to protect against erosion-and more likely to increase the use of fertilizer and herbicides-when their rights to land are insecure.
-And when the rights to gather firewood, graze animals, and otherwise use the resources of neighboring forests are recognized, Kenyan communities keep careful watch to ensure that they are not overused.
+Ethiopian farmers are less likely to plant trees and build terraces to protect against erosion-and more likely to increase the use of fertilizer and herbicides-if their rights to land are insecure.
+When the rights to gather firewood, graze animals, and otherwise use the resources of neighboring forests are recognized, Kenyan communities keep careful watch to ensure that they are not overused.

-Cross-national studies confirm the close link between secure rights and environmental stewardship.
-One recent analysis of 53 low and middle income countries concluded that a modest improvement in the protection of property rights could reduce the rate of deforestation in these nations by as much as one-third.
+Cross-country studies confirm the close link between secure rights and environmental stewardship.
+One recent analysis of 53 developing countries concluded that a modest improvement in the protection of property rights could reduce the rate of deforestation in these countries by as much as one-third.

-Sources: Deininger and others (2003), Samuel and Pender (2002), Pender and others (2001), Mwangi, Ongugo, and Njuguna (2000), Norton (2002); Gissurarson (2000); Newell, Sanchirico, and Kerr (2002).
+Source: Deininger and others (2003); Samuel and Pender (2002); Pender and others (2001); Mwangi, Ongugo, and Njuguna (2000); Norton (2002): Gissurarson (2000): and Newell, Sanchirico, and Kerr (2002).